Ckavinda98/Pet-Care-solution-Task/README.md

 ## Deploy Link

 https://petcaresolutiontask.web.app
-To log in to the system, check the credentials in the text file.
+To log in to the system, check the credentials in the credentials.txt file.

 ## Implementation on Local